 Up to 29.99%, depending on your creditworthiness.
 The penalty APR is a variable rate and will apply if you make a late payment or make a payment that is returned.

 How to Avoid Paying Interest on Purchases

 Your due date is at least 23 days after the close of each billing period.
 If you pay your entire balance by each month’s due date you will not accrue interest charges.

 Balance Transfer $5 or 5% of your transferred balance(s), whichever is greater.

-Cash Advance Either $10 or 5% of the amount of each transaction, whichever is greater.
+Cash Advance Either $10 or 5% of each cash advance, whichever is greater of the amount of each transaction.